nataliaberrios/tsunami-wave-focusing/README.md

 ## Performance

-The MacCormack stepper is JIT-compiled with Numba (parallel=True), reducing runtime from ~10 minutes to ~12 seconds for the Mavericks simulation (700x275 grid, ~10,000 timesteps).
+The MacCormack stepper is JIT-compiled with Numba (parallel=True), reducing runtime for simple case simulations with large grids and for the Mavericks simulation (700x275 grid, ~10,000 timesteps).

 ## Data